Sikha1995/direct-axis-task/README.md

 DELETE /api/tasks/{id}: Delete a task.
 Task attributes: title, description, due_date, status (pending, completed), priority (low, medium, high).
 Implement a queue job for sending task reminder emails to users a day before the task's due date. - http://127.0.0.1:8000/send-mail
-Implement a scheduler that runs every hour to process the queue.
-Add pagination to the list of tasks endpoint.
+Implement a scheduler that runs every hour to process the queue Add pagination to the list of tasks endpoint.